This site is intended for healthcare professionals

 • the CKD-EPI2009Scr equation partly overcomes the major limitation of the MDRD equation

-• the CKD-EPI working group has two newer CKD-EPI equations:
+• the CKD-EPI working group developed two CKD-EPI equations (2):

 • one using cystatin C concentration (CKD-EPI2012cys) and the other using both cystatin C and serum creatinine concentrations (CKD-EPI2012Scr-cys)

-• they validate the new equations represent an advance over currently available equations across the range of GFR and in relevant subgroups
+• equations were validated across the range of GFR and in relevant subgroups

 • there has been data that the CKD-EPI2012Scr-cys is superior to calculations based on serum creatinine alone (3,4,5)